djblue/caching/README.md

 `map.h` and `map.c`) to have practically constant time search of the linked list.

-The following image summarizes the results from the lru simulation:
+The following plot summarizes the results from the lru simulation:

 <img src="plot-lru.png" />